Edit: The definition of kelvin has been edited after the 2019 redefinition of the SI system.

 Celsius is currently a derived unit for temperature in the SI system, kelvin being the base unit.
 The abbreviation of Celsius is °C (degree Celsius) and the size of one Celsius degree is the same size as one kelvin.
-The unit and the actual Celsius scale was first presented by a Swede Andreas Celsius in 1742.
+The unit and the actual Celsius scale were first presented by a Swede Anders Celsius in 1742.
 The two main reference points of the Celsius scale were the freezing point of water (or melting point of ice) being defined as 0 °C and the boiling point of water being 100 °C.

 The Celsius unit is better suited for everyday use than kelvin and is very popular globally, although not so much used in the USA.
-A Celsius degree is sometimes also called Centigrade.
+A Celsius degree is sometimes also called a Centigrade.

 Fahrenheit unit’s abbreviation is °F. The Fahrenheit scale was first introduced by a Dutchman named Gabriel Fahrenheit in 1724.
-The two main reference points of the scale are the freezing point of water being specified as 32°F and the temperature of human body being 96°F.
+The two main reference points of the scale are the freezing point of water being specified as 32°F and the temperature of the human body being 96°F.

-In practice it is easy to see that the temperature of a human body is not a very precise definition.
+In practice, it is easy to see that the temperature of a human body is not a very precise definition.